What is the ITA?

 View the ITA Championships Calendar

-The ITA administers the Oracle/ITA Collegiate Tennis Rankings (singles/doubles/team) that are designed to track the top men and women teams and singles and doubles players in NCAA Divisions I, II, III, NAIA and Junior Colleges (Division I and II) and California Junior Colleges?
+The ITA administers the ITA Collegiate Tennis Rankings (singles/doubles/team) that are designed to track the top men and women teams and singles and doubles players in NCAA Divisions I, II, III, NAIA, NJCAA, and CCCAA.

 The ITA administers a comprehensive awards program to honor and recognize men’s and women’s coaches and players in all divisions.
 All award winners receive a certificate; some receive commemorative plaques as well.
 View the ITA Awards Program listing.

-The ITA Coaches Convention is held annually each December at the Naples Grande Beach Resort (Naples, FL), where the Wilson ITA Coaches of the Year are honored at the Welcoming Banquet.
-In addition to the annual ITA Coaches Membership Meeting, the Convention offers four days of informative and educational clinics—both on-court and in a classroom environment—with workshops that have been led by tennis greats such as Stan Smith, Dennis Van der Meer, Nick Bollettieri, Jim Loehr, Jack Groppel, Patrick McEnroe, Brad Gilbert, Chris Evert and Virginia Wade (to name just a few), as well as top coaches and experts in every field.
+Historically, the ITA Coaches Convention has been held annually, where the Wilson ITA Coaches of the Year are honored at the Welcoming Banquet.
+In addition to the annual ITA Coaches Membership Meeting, the Convention offers four days of informative and educational clinics—both on-court and in a classroom environment—with workshops that have been led by tennis greats such as Stan Smith, Dennis Van der Meer, Nick Bollettieri, Jim Loehr, Jack Groppel, Patrick McEnroe, Brad Gilbert, Chris Evert, Mark Kovacs, Molly Fletcher, Craig O’Shannessy, Roger Crawford, and Virginia Wade (to name just a few), as well as top coaches and experts in every field.
 Special activities (e.g., tennis tournaments and the awards luncheon) are also scheduled each year.

-On March 31, 2016, the ITA and Arizona State University announced a strategic alliance, which included the ITA moving its headquarters from Skillman, New Jersey (where they had been since July 2000) to Tempe, Arizona.
-Prior to Skillman, the ITA headquarters were located at the Lenz Tennis Center on the campus of Princeton University.
+On March 31, 2016, the ITA and Arizona State University announced a strategic alliance, which included the ITA moving its headquarters from New Jersey (where they had been since 1978) to Tempe, Arizona.
+The ITA headquarters were located at the Lenz Tennis Center on the campus of Princeton University for many years and then located in Skillman, NJ prior to the move to Arizona.